What is Guayusa Tea?

-The titles are misleading and confusing.
-Sorry.
-Tea is a species of plant called Camellia Sinensis.
-Guayusa is not that plant, so technically it is not a tea.¿ ‘Ilex Guayusa’, pronounced ‘Gwhy-you-sah’, is a perennial evergreen tree from the same family that includes holly and yerba maté (ilex paraguensis).
-Like maté, it has a caffeinated leaf and is brewed in a similar way to tea.
-It grows 200 to 2000m above sea level in the Amazonian rainforest.
-It grows natively from southern Colombia to northern Peru.
-The Kichwa indigenous group based in Ecuador have have used it for 1000s of years for its energizing effects, it is sacred to them and they say that they couldn’t survive the the harsh rainforest without it.
+So, What is Guayusa?
+Guayusa is technically, not a tea; tea is a species of plant called Camellia Sinensis.
+‘Ilex Guayusa’, pronounced ‘Gwhy-you-sah’, is a perennial evergreen tree from the same family that includes the English Holly tree and Yerba Maté (ilex paraguariensis).
+Like maté, it has a caffeinated leaf and is brewed in a similar way to tea (click here for our article comparing them directly).
+Native to the Amazon, guayusa grows 200 to 2000 metres above sea level in the Amazon rainforest from southern Colombia to northern Peru.
+The Kichwa indigenous group based in Ecuador have have used it for 1000s of years for its energizing effects, it is sacred to them and they say that they couldn’t survive the harsh rainforest without it.

-The high caffeine leaves are brewed every morning at 3am to give the people the strength and energy they need for the day.
-They use it before hunting to improve their focus, they use it when they are on night-watch to stay alert – its effectiveness has even earned it the nickname “the Night Watchman”.
+The high caffeine leaves are brewed every morning in ‘guayusada’ ceremonies at 3am to give the people the strength and energy they need for the day.
+They use it before hunting to improve their focus and they use it when they are on night-watch to stay alert – its effectiveness has even earned it the nickname “the Night Watchman”.